MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/collaborate-as-a-team.md

 To set organizational relationship settings

-1. Log in to Microsoft Azure [https://portal.azure.com](https://portal.azure.com).
+1. Log in to Microsoft Azure at [https://portal.azure.com](https://portal.azure.com).
 2. In the left navigation, click **Azure Active Directory**.
 3. In the **Overview** pane, click **Organizational relationships**.
 4. In the **Organizational relationships** pane, click **Settings**.